brahamkumar002/CODSOFT/README.md

 ## Task 1: Portfolio-website
 <b>Task Description:</b> Design and develop a sleek, user-friendly portfolio website for showcasing interns'  projects and accomplishments.
 Ensure responsiveness across devices and integrate individual profiles with project showcases.
 Implement a clean layout that reflects the company's brand identity and fosters easy navigation.
 Include a blog section for interns to share insights and experiences, enhancing engagement.
 This task provides interns with a hands-on opportunity to contribute to the company's digital presence while honing their web development skills.

+## Task 2: Landing Page-website
+<b>Task Description:</b> Design and develop a sleek, user-friendly landing page website for showcasing interns'  projects and accomplishments.
+Ensure responsiveness across devices and integrate individual profiles with project showcases.
+Implement a clean layout that reflects the company's brand identity and fosters easy navigation.
+Include a blog section for interns to share insights and experiences, enhancing engagement.
+This task provides interns with a hands-on opportunity to contribute to the company's digital presence while honing their web development skills.

 I'm excited to share the outcomes of all my tasks, and I encourage you to explore the respective project work in detail using the corresponding folders above containing both the source and main file executable.